Welcome to Geneva Day School Summer Camp for Young Children!

 Founded in 1965, Geneva Day School is a private, award-winning preschool and kindergarten program, located in Potomac, Maryland in the Washington, D.C. suburbs.
 In addition to our academic programs throughout the regular school year, we offer a fun and engaging summer camp for children ages two through six.
 We are known for our warm and nurturing environment, committed staff and individualized approach to ensure each child has a happy and productive experience at Geneva.
 We have an extremely diverse population with families from around the world and are proud to embrace these cultures and offer a welcoming environment to all.

 The Geneva Summer Camp for Young Children is a recreational day camp for young children ages two through six with half- and full-day sessions.
-Engaging weekly themes are offered integrating a full spectrum of age-appropriate activities.
-Summer camp continues growth in all developmental learning areas as children explore and learn about themselves and their world, establish new friends, and discover the outdoor environment through fun and playful activities.
+Engaging weekly themes are offered integrating a full spectrum of age-appropriate activities offering a wide variety of opportunities for children to learn through play.

 Our youngest campers, two- to young three-year-olds, begin their day inside the main building in a self-contained classroom and move outside mid-morning.
 Inside, they have play centers with educational materials and games, art projects, story time and morning snack.
 Outside, they engage in playground fun including painting, arts and crafts, water play in sprinklers, and other gross motor activities on our extensive playgrounds.
 (Check below for links to daily schedules and forms.)